LorenzoCorbella74/guitar-studies/README.md

 Guitar images courtesy of [Pexels](https://www.pexels.com).

 # Documentation
-GUITAR FRETBOARDS 2 is based on two pages: the `list page` and the `single study page`.
+GUITAR STUDIES is based on two pages: the `list page` and the `single study page`.

 ##  LIST page
 In the list page it is possible to select a single study or filter guitar studies by tags, favourites, progress status, creation date or free text.
 ![tastiera](./docs/LIST.PNG)

 On the right side of the header a dropdown menu permits to customise the app settings and export / import the personal app data:

 ![tastiera](./docs/LIST_MENU.PNG)